abdelaziz-mahdy/dart_mal_api/README.md

 - `CLIENT_ID` - obtained after registering your application at [MAL's API Config](https://myanimelist.net/apiconfig)
 - `CLIENT_SECRET` - obtained after registering your application at [MAL's API Config](https://myanimelist.net/apiconfig)

+Before running the tests, do note that some test will make modifications to your anime and manga list.

 ## Getting Started

 To start making request to the MyAnimeList API, you will need a `Client` object.
 A `Client` object can be obtained by calling `Authenticator::authenticate()`.
 Refer to the example for more information.